 Relevant Prizes, Awards and other Academic Distinctions

-Please provide details of any awards or distinctions that would be relevant to your application including details of what the award was for.
+Please provide details of any awards or distinctions that are relevant to your application including details of what the award was for.
 For example, travel bursaries for a conference, presentation prizes etc.

 The NIHR is an ORCID member and encourages all researchers to obtain this persistent digital identifier that distinguishes you from every other researcher.
 You must include an ORCID iD in your application.
 Without it, your application will not be validated and you will not be able to submit.
-For more information and to register please see http://orcid.org.
+For more information and to register please see the ORCiD website.

 3. Applicant Research Background